 It is very common for Spain to be portrayed as a country with sun-scorched mountains and plains with endless olive plantations.
 I think it deserves its title when we look at the bigger part of Spain.
 But after a visit to Cantabria, Asturias, Galicia, and Basque counties, it comes as a pleasant surprise how green actually vegetation can get.
 And not only during the winter.
 Even in summer, it gets so green and so bright that you easily get stunned by the natural beauty around.

-Surprisingly, because of the Gulf Stream, the climate in Northern Spain is much more temperate than many can expect from the land of this latitude.
+Surprisingly, because of the Gulf Stream, the climate in northern Spain is much more temperate than many can expect from a land of this latitude.
 This part has a maritime climate, with cooler (but still pleasant) summers and mild winters.
 July and August are the driest months, although rains are not uncommon.

 In the summer, the thermometer, as a rule, shows + 25º-30ºС (77F-86F,) and in the winter + 15°С (60F.)
 In the mountainous region of Picos de Europa, which lies at an altitude of more than 2,500 meters, the alpine climate reigns throughout the year.
 There you can see how the mountain peaks are always covered with snow.

 Northern Spain is a unique place.
 It has an incredibly beautiful coast, where cliffs alternate with long beaches with clean fine sand, and snow-capped mountain peaks rise above coniferous and eucalyptus forests.
 The local population is affable and I can not call their rhythm of life anything other than leisurely.
-All this may well be the reason for visiting, buying a home here or even moving to this region as a permanent resident.
+All this may well be the reason for visiting, buying a home here, or even moving to this region.

 Northern Spain Beaches Are Simply Mind-Blowing And Warm To Swim

 Did you know that Spain is actually a producer of some of the finest cheeses in Europe?
 I always thought it was France which remains famous worldwide until this day.
-When we visited a Cabrales Cheese Cave in Las Arenas we learned that Spain produces more types of cheeses than France.
-However, since their production is directed mainly on a local market than international, Spanish cheese is not as well-known and popular around the world as their neighbor’s.
+When we visited the Cabrales Cheese Cave in Las Arenas we learned that Spain produces more types of cheeses than France.
+However, since their production is directed mainly at a local market than international, Spanish cheese is not as well-known and popular around the world as their neighbors in France.

-A visit to a cheese farm is an interesting experience which you can get in any part of Northern Spain.
+A visit to a cheese farm is an interesting experience that you can get in any part of northern Spain.
 And you don’t need to plan it as a separate trip.
-It is very easy to stop by one of the farms (or stores where they can tell you a bit about the production too) on the way to a hike, beach, national park or when visiting villages or smaller towns.
+It is very easy to stop by one of the farms (or stores where they can tell you a bit about the production too) on the way to a hike, beach, national park, or when visiting villages or smaller towns.
 There are quite a few of them scattered along the coast.
 Just don’t forget about the siesta time when most businesses close for a few hours.

-For a more authentic and entertaining experience, I recommend visiting one of Taverns or Bars (they can also be called Sidrerias.)
-There, you’ll get a taste of cider beverage and witness the process of pouring and drinking it.
+For a more authentic and entertaining experience, I recommend visiting one of the Taverns or Bars (they can also be called Sidrerias.)
+There, you’ll get a taste of cider beverages and witness the process of pouring and drinking it.

-If you happen to drive in the evening from Santander to Gijon or back, stop in a tiny town Villaviciosa.
-It has a lovely cafe de Vicente Pasteleria with very friendly barmen and homey feel.
+If you happen to drive in the evening from Santander to Gijon or back, stop in the tiny town of Villaviciosa.
+It has a lovely cafe de Vicente Pasteleria with a very friendly barman and a homey feel.
 The town itself is pretty unremarkable but its location right near the highway makes it easy to detour.
 And drinking cider there is an absolutely delightful experience.
-One big bottle is only 3.50 euros.
-That’s more than enough for two people.
+One big bottle is more than enough for two people.

-Neither of us has been to Ireland (yet) but we definitely have seen many pictures of Ireland coast and fields.
-On many occasions, when traveling along the Northern coast of Spain we get an impression that the scenery is very similar to that one on Ireland postcards.
-And then recently, after posting some photos on Instagram, a few friends of mine got back to me saying the same – they recognize how similar the landscapes are.
+Neither of us has been to Ireland (yet) but we definitely have seen many pictures of the Irish coast.
+On many occasions, when traveling along the Northern coast of Spain we get the impression that the scenery is very similar to that one on Ireland postcards.

 Food in Northern Spain is Something To Travel For

-A culinary richness of the North coast of Spain is represented by a variety of seafood dishes, meat, fresh vegetables and fruits, excellent cheeses and wines.
-A choice of seafood is so wide that it’s easy to get lost when in the store or restaurant.
+The culinary richness of the north coast of Spain is represented by a variety of seafood dishes, meat, fresh vegetables and fruits, excellent cheeses, and wines.
+The choice of seafood is so wide that it’s easy to get lost when in the store or restaurant.

-You can also be sure that foods here are always fresh and organic.
-There are no chemical additives, artificial coloring or preservatives to make it last longer and taste better.
-Entire Northern coast of Spain has a clean environment and high-quality natural foods.
+You can also be sure that foods there are always fresh and organic.
+There are no chemical additives, artificial coloring, or preservatives to make it last longer and taste better.
+The entire northern coast of Spain has a clean environment and high-quality natural foods.

-Cocido montañes, a thick soup made from white beans, meat (pork, ham), cabbage and blood sausage, is a traditional dish of the region, especially in mountain areas.
-Paella is very popular too.
-But here it comes mainly with seafood.
+Cocido montañes, a thick soup made from white beans, meat (pork, ham), cabbage, and blood sausage, is a traditional dish of the region, especially in mountain areas.
+Paella with seafood and mussels in white wine broth are very popular too.

 It Is One of The Least Populated and Touristy Regions

-Northern Spain is perfect for those who appreciate quietness, serenity and slower pace of life.
+Northern Spain is perfect for those who appreciate quietness, serenity, and a slower pace of life.
 In general, the region is not heavily populated, so it never feels too busy.
 Even in larger cities you rarely get disturbed by a hectic lifestyle.
-During the high tourist season (which is usually summer) you won’t find nearly as many tourists as in Southern Spain.
+During the high tourist season (which is usually summer) you won’t find nearly as many tourists as in southern Spain.

-A small population and the absence of a large number of visitors and tourists, a competent policy of local authorities in respect of nature and the environment have allowed this region to remain almost in its original state.
+A small population and the absence of a large number of visitors, a competent policy of local authorities in respect of nature and the environment have allowed this region to remain almost in its original state.

 Best Places to Visit in Northern Spain

 Oh Santander, my love.
-I may be in love with this city because it became a temporary home.
+I am going to praise this city so much because it became a temporary home.
 Or perchance it is really worth the hype.

-Here you’ll find ancient architecture, interesting museums, amazing views of the city from above and some of the best ice cream.
+Visit Santander for ancient architecture, interesting museums, amazing views of the city from above, and some of the best ice cream.